-Marinated Cornish Game Hens with Citrus and Spice – Cornish game hens marinated with orange juice and spices for an aromatic and impressive entree.
-Lightly sweet, spiced with a hint of citrus.
+These Citrus Marinated Cornish Game Hens are perfect for a special occasion.
+Cornish game hens are marinated with orange juice and spices for an aromatic and impressive entree.
+The result is a dish that is lightly sweet and decadently spiced with a hint of citrus flavor.

 Comedian and pianist Victor Borge, affectionately known as “The Great Dane” or “The Clown Prince of Denmark,” may have played a role in bringing Cornish game hens into greater popularity during the 1950s.
 A Spokesman Review article published on April 18, 1959 claims that his farm in Southbury, Connecticut was one of the largest American producers of Cornish hens.
 Borge made appearances at supermarkets on behalf of his hens, which gave them something of a celebrity status.
 The article also includes his favorite recipe, which must be shared.
 It’s not exactly a kosher recipe, but it’s cute nonetheless!